cratzke/Interaction-biodiversity-stability/README.md

 # Interaction-biodiversity-stability
-Code used for simulation outcomes in this great paper: dddd
+Code used for simulation outcomes in this great paper: ddd

 model.ipynb:
 Ipython file that contains simulations